This post may contain affiliate links. Please see our disclosure policy.

 Step One: Prepare Fruit Salad Dressing

 Add the honey to a small bowl, then zest the lime directly over it.
-If the limes feel firm, microwave them for 20-30 seconds to help release more juice.
-Slice them open, squeeze the juice into the bowl, and whisk to combine.
+If the limes feel firm, I have found that microwaving them for 20-30 seconds before slicing open helps to get the juices flowing.
+Then, slice them open, squeeze the juice into the bowl, and whisk to combine.

 Step Two: Prepare Fruit